asweeney86/blog/content/post/webassembly-1.md

 # Quick Overview of WebAssembly

 Web assembly (WASM) is an assembly language that targets the JavaScript virtual machine.
 It can be run in both modern web browsers as well as other environments such as `node` or `js`.
-The primary advantage of WASM over traditional JavaScript is performance.
-How can WASM be faster than JavaScript if it runs on the same VM?
-There are many reasons to why WebAssembly _could_ be faster and I am not going to go into them all here, but one of the primary reason is that you normally use a compiler to convert some higher level language such as C/C++ to WebAssembly.
-All of the standard optimizations that you would expect from a good compiler will be applied prior to making use of the VM JIT optimizations.
+Although JavaScript might not be everyone’s favorite language its usage is omnipresent, and ton of time and effort has been put into making the underlying VM performant.
+WASM opens the doors to this VM allowing other languages to use it as their target environment.
+Simply put this will allow languages like C/C++/etc. to be compiled to WASM and executed within your web browser.
+This also provides an opportunity for new performance improvements since we can now use battle tested Ahead of Time (AOT) compilers like LLVM and still make use of the standard VM Just in Time (JIT) optimizations.

 # helloworld.c to WASM the Hard Way

-We will be using Clang/LLVM to compile C/C++ to WASM.
 At the time of writing this the WASM target architecture is an Experimental backend and not enabled in (most/all?) default distributions.
-So below are the setups to build clang/llvm from master with the WASM backend enabled.
+Below are the setups to build Clang/LLVM from master with the WASM backend target enabled.

-Can check if your clang/llvm supports WASM by checking if `wasm32` is a registered target backend in the `LLVM static compiler`.
+You can see if your Clang/LLVM supports WASM by checking if `wasm32` is a registered target backend in the `LLVM static compiler` llc.
+The output below is the registered targerts that ship with my system and you can see that `wasm32` is missing.
+Luckily building llvm/clang from source is not as daunting as it might seem.

 ```bash
 $ llc --version